 One of my most enduring early writing lessons was simply how to hold a pen.

-It seems almost too trivial, too basic, obvious, and automatic even to mention.
+It seems almost too basic and obvious even to mention.
 We’ve been holding pens (and pencils) since childhood.
-Improving one’s adult writing should be about style, diction, organizing one’s ideas, expressing lofty things — right?
+Improving your writing should be about style, diction, organizing one’s ideas, expressing lofty things—right?

 Grappling with words on a page brings its own exquisite sort of agony.
 I don’t mind that; it’s part of the joy and challenge of writing.

 But the act of writing shouldn’t cause physical pain.
-Today, not only doesn’t my hand hurt, but changing my pen grip also fundamentally altered my relationship to writing itself.
-How can that be trivial?
+Not only does my hand not hurt any more, but changing my pen grip also changed my relationship to writing itself.
+How can writing be a joy when your hand hurts?

 The Dis-Ease of Writing

-As a blogging coach, I hear lots of reasons why people don’t write — that is, don’t do the writing they’ve told themselves they want or need to do for business, blogging, self-expression, or something else.
+I hear lots of reasons why people don’t write — why they don’t do the writing they’ve told themselves they want or need to do for business, blogging, self-expression, or something else.

 What I discovered all those years ago was that the physical discomfort of writing itself can be one of the reasons.
-One that you probably didn’t realize was there, because you’ve been holding pens all your life.
+A reason you probably didn’t realize was there, because you’ve been holding pens all your life.

 Once I changed my grip, writing became physically easier, so I wrote more.
 It didn’t improve my writing per se, but the more words I wrote, the more writing practice I got, and the more I improved through practice.